jvberger2/random-repo-name/proposal.md

 Name each interface or class and briefly describe its function or purpose.

+Student, ClassNode, Graph, UIClass, and either a Path class or a Semester class

 ## Edit and Submit this file and any figures referenced by this document.